hlotvonen/glyph-drawing-club-blog/src/posts/2015-05-01-amiga-ascii-art.md

 In text-based communication, the representation of images has not always been possible for technical reasons.
 To address this need, text art emerged, a technique of creating images where a picture or word is formed from drawn or printed symbols in a composition.
 An emoticon is a kind of simple image formed with letter characters.
 However, by combining various letter characters spread over several lines, it's possible to create much more nuanced images that can depict almost any subject.
 This image-making technique has been a part of the history of writing up to the present day.
 I will discuss this matter in more detail in section [2.2.2.](#222-history-of-text-art)

 Text art made on a computer is usually called ASCII art.
 The name derives from the character standard developed in the 1960s.
-ASCII art flourished in the 1980s and 1990s, before the internet, when text-based BBS systems operating on telephone networks served as the primary places for thought and information exchange, much like the internet.
+ASCII art flourished in the 1980s and 1990s, before widespread public access to the internet, when text-based BBS systems operating on telephone networks served as the primary places for thought and information exchange, much like the internet.
 The making of ASCII art waned as the internet displaced BBS systems with the advent of fast broadband connections around the year 2000.
 However, ASCII art has surged in recent years due to nostalgia, social media, and the archiving of ASCII art.

 In my thesis, I delve into this image-making technique and use it as a method to develop my visual expression.
 In the research sections, I define text art as one genre of visual art, encompassing ASCII art and its sub-genres, and briefly describe the history of text art and ASCII art and the associated subculture.
 I focus especially on the Amiga-style ASCII text art in my thesis and create a collection of my experiments using this image-making method.
 I elaborate on the aforementioned concepts in section [2.3](#23-the-era-of-ascii-art).